1001-caleb/1001-caleb/readme.md

   <img src="https://user-images.githubusercontent.com/71718050/147854447-ab841e66-979e-4b8b-ac84-0639bb8fd039.png" />
 </div>

-*Programming student (focused on web) I am looking for the opportunity to gain experience with web design technologies (React JS, HTML, CSS and Javascript) in backend development (JAVA or NODE JS), database management and data analyst...*
+*Programming student (focused on web) I am looking for the opportunity to gain experience with web design technologies (React JS, HTML, CSS and Javascript) in backend development (JAVA or NODE JS) and database management *

 *I like to work as a team, cooperating with everyone and helping in the best possible way, with great satisfaction in teaching and learning.*